-Barcelona is the capital of Spain's Catalunya region.
-The locals pride themselves on their different language and talk constantly and fervently about independence.
-And with each visit, I hear more Catalan and less Spanish.
-Talking to my friends in Barcelona about the practicality of having their children learn Catalan — leaving them with a native tongue that less than 10 million people speak in an aggressive and global world — none of them questioned the notion.
+Barcelona is the capital of Spain's stateless nation of Catalunya, where the locals speak a different language, fly a different flag, and talk constantly and fervently about independence from Spain.
+With each visit, I hear more Catalan and less Spanish.
+Talking to my friends in Barcelona about the practicality of having their children learn Catalan — leaving them with a native tongue that fewer than 10 million people speak in an aggressive and global world — none of them questioned the notion.
 Of course they speak Catalan…they are Catalans.
 And they speak Spanish and English as well — they're well-educated Europeans.

 The iconic main square, Plaça de Catalunya, sits at Barcelona's center, dividing the older and newer parts of town.
 Below the square is the Old City, with the boulevard called the Ramblas running down to the harbor.
 This Catalan Champs-Elysées has long been a quintessential Barcelona experience.
 But with modern affluence and the rise of tourism, the charm of the Ramblas is all but dead.
 The old men reading their newspapers, the bird and flower markets, and the local shops are now replaced by tacky low-end tourist shops.

 Barcelona's most historic neighborhood is the Barri Gòtic, with a 14th-century cathedral as its navel.
 Today, the area is a tangled-yet-inviting grab bag of grand squares, schoolyards, Art Nouveau storefronts, musty junk shops, classy antique shops, and street musicians strumming Catalan folk songs.
-While the recent lifting of rent control has caused many of the old-time shops to fold, thankfully the character of this quarter survives.
+While the recent lifting of rent control — and changes in demand as more apartments become Airbnbs — have caused many of the old-time shops to fold, thankfully the character of this quarter survives.

 For an edgier slice of the city, step just beyond the Barri Gòtic into the neighborhood called El Born (a.k.a.
 "La Ribera").
-This bohemian-chic district features funky shops, upscale cafés and wine bars serving artfully crafted tapas, a colorful market hall, unique boutiques, and one of Barcelona's top museums, the Museu Picasso.
+This bohemian-chic district features funky shops, upscale cafés and wine bars serving artfully crafted tapas, a colorful market hall, unique boutiques, and one of Barcelona's top art sights, the Picasso Museum.

 Above the Old City, beyond the bustling Plaça de Catalunya hub, is the elegant Eixample district.
-Much of Barcelona's Modernista architecture is found here — especially three colorful facades built at the end of the 19th century that compete for attention: Casa Batlló, Casa Amatller, and Casa Lleó.
+Much of Barcelona's Modernista architecture is found here — especially a row of colorful facades built at the end of the 19th century (including Casa Batlló, Casa Amatller, and Casa Lleó).
 Because the mansions look as though they are trying to outdo each other in creative twists, locals have dubbed them the "Block of Discord."

 The Eixample is also home to famed Catalan architect Antoni Gaudí's La Pedrera (a.k.a.
 Casa Milà), with its much-photographed roller coaster of melting-ice-cream eaves.
 This is Barcelona's quintessential Modernista building and Gaudí's last major work before he dedicated his final years to the Sagrada Família.

 Sagrada Família (Holy Family Church) is Gaudí's unfinished masterpiece.
 It boasts bold, organic architecture and decor inside and out — from its melting Glory Facade to its skull-like Passion Facade to its rainforest-esque interior.
-Gaudí labored on the Sagrada Família for 43 years, from 1883 until his death in 1926.
+Gaudí labored on the Sagrada Família for 43 years, until his death in 1926.
 Since then, construction has moved forward in fits and starts.
 In 2010, the main nave was finished enough to host a consecration Mass by the pope.
-As I stepped inside on my last visit, the brilliance of Gaudí's vision made for lofty worship in the nearly completed nave.